Email

 Richland's high school grades transferred to Lumpkin in 1964, part of an overhaul that more severely affected white schools.
 Stewart County fought the state government over removal of a white high school at Richland and a one-room elementary at Omaha, but failed.
 Omaha's Black elementary remained - it was larger than the white one - but for both races, Richland's school buildings were transformed into junior high schools.

 The "Training" and "Industrial" parts of Stewart County school names seem to have been dropped around 1968.
-Both terms typically carried racial connotations in Georgia.
+Both terms typically carried racial connotations in Georgia that were increasingly seen as negative.

 The Georgia Department of Education begins publishing a list of schools in 1956-57.